 The samples shall be tested from each lot for ascertaining the conformity of the material to the requirements of the specification.

-C-2.2 The number of tubes, cans and aluminium bottles to be selected from the lot shall be according to columns l and 2 of Table 1.
+C-2.2 The number of tubes, cans and aluminium bottles to be selected from the lot shall be according to col (l) and col (2) of Table 1.
 When the containers containing tubes, cans and aluminium bottles are presented in wooden cases, 10 percent of the cases shall be opened with a minimum of two cases.
 From the cases which are opened, 10 percent of containers shall be taken out at random.
-From each of the selected containers approximately equal number of tubes, cans and aluminium bottles shall be selected to give the sample size given in column 2 of Table 1.
+From each of the selected containers approximately equal number of tubes, cans and aluminium bottles shall be selected to give the sample size given in col (2) of Table 1.

 Table 1 Number of Tubes, Cans and Aluminium Bottles to be Selected for Sampling

+(Clause C-2.2)